 There are roughly 30000 US ships that still need ballast treatment systems by Sept 2024 due to USCG and EPA regulation.
 There are roughly 3000-4000 new ships produced every year that will need ballast treatment systems.
 Failure to comply yields up to $27500/day fine that quickly erodes the operators’ margins.
 However, the installation of ballast treatment systems is expensive($500k-$3M on average).
 Furthermore, the current bacteria treatment technology can be hazardous or unreliable leading to the potential problematic invasive species problems.
 Thus comes Diversican.

-Using advanced centrifuge technology with submicron capacity, Diversican ballast treatment systems can treat bacteria without the need for chemical usage by means of separation.
-With anticipated reasonable installation cost and energy usage, Diversican ballast treatment system can bring great value to ships in cost savings while also aiding to solve the invasive species problem.
+Using advanced centrifuge technology with submicron (smaller than any known bacteria size) capacity, Diversican ballast treatment systems can treat bacteria without the need for chemical usage by means of separation.
+With anticipated reasonable installation cost and energy usage, Diversican ballast treatment system can save ships owners millions of dollars while also aiding to solve the invasive species problem.